open/close all folders

 The handlers of the League in its many incarnations.
 The League's various individuals regard their motives with mistrust and said mistrust is usually justified.

-Face–Heel Turn: From the point of view of Nemo, manufacturing and using biological weapons on the Martians was this.
-For the rest of the team, who didn't have any inkling about aforementioned plan, the Harry Lime orchestrated coup of England to install Big Brother was this, they cut off all ties from MI6 after that.
+- Face–Heel Turn: From the point of view of Nemo, their casual acceptance of civilian casualties when they used biological weapons against the Martians was this.
+Later, the rest of the team, who didn't have any inkling about that plan, cut off all ties with MI-6 after its leader, Harry Lime, orchestrated Big Brother's coup.

 Griffin: "Aheh.
 Well, that solves the mystery of the detective's disappearance: his brother ate him."

 - A Lighter Shade of Black: He's not an outright villain like Moriarty, but he's still a pretty amoral character.
 In the supplemental material of Vol 2, Mina comments that he's a kind of intellectual monster.

 - Adipose Rex: Head of British Intelligence, and extremely fat.